-Discover the stunning lakes and mountains of Northern Italy, in Lombardy, Trentino-Alto Adige and the Veneto, where the elegant resorts, sumptuous villas and fragrant gardens that fringe the shores of Lake Garda, Lake Como and Lake Maggiore provide the framework for a memorable Italy holiday, especially when combined with a tour of great Italian cities like Milan, Turin, Verona and Venice, the last justifiably amongst the world’s most popular wish-list destinations.
+Discover the stunning lakes and mountains of Northern Italy, in Lombardy, Trentino-Alto Adige and the Veneto, where the elegant resorts, sumptuous villas and fragrant gardens that fringe the shores of Lake Garda, Lake Como and Lake Maggiore provide the framework for a memorable Italy tour, especially when combined with a tour of great Italian cities like Milan, Turin, Verona and Venice, the last justifiably among the world’s most popular wish-list destinations.

 Head south, into the plain of Emilia-Romagna, to find renowned centres of gastronomy like Modena and Bologna – ‘the Fat’ – and other small Italian cities, such as Mantova and Ferrara, bursting with colour and romance.
 Continue into Tuscany, the thrilling heart of Renaissance Italy, where jewels like Pisa, Lucca, Siena, San Gimignano and peerless Florence stud a landscape of rolling hills, cypress trees and vineyards.
 Take time to discover each city’s delights, revel in great art and wonder at some of Europe’s most striking buildings and monuments.

-Eternal City Rome, set between the prosperous north and the rugged, largely agrarian south, is the cultural glue that holds the country together, its three-thousand-year-old history, reflected in its truly awe-inspiring ruins and monuments, combining with its irrepressible zest for la dolce vita to ensure the city ranks amongst any on the world stage.
-Wander past ancient sights agog at their preserved glory, shop in some of the world’s most stylish streets, throw coins in a fountain, dine wonderfully – and not always expensively – on dishes drawn from throughout the country, and simply sit and watch the Roman world go by.Read more
+No Italy tour would be complete without a visit to Rome, set between the prosperous north and the rugged, largely agrarian south.
+The Italian capital's 3,000-year history, reflected in its awe-inspiring ruins and monuments, combines with its irrepressible zest for la dolce vita to ensure that the city ranks well against any on the world stage.
+Wander past ancient sights astonished by their preserved glory, shop in some of the world’s most stylish streets, throw coins in a fountain, dine wonderfully – and not always expensively – on dishes drawn from throughout the country, and simply sit and watch the Roman world go by.Read more

 There is probably no better way to understand modern-day Italy than through its food.
-Food and a pride in the nations favourite dishes is nothing less than a source of national unity.
+Food and a pride in the nation's favourite dishes is nothing less than a source of national unity.

 Popular local dishes include pizza and pasta.
-While in Lake Garda, try yota – a stew made with beans, ham and garlic or ‘pike and polenta’.
-Pike is one of the species fished straight from the lake and is delicious served traditionally with a ‘Gardesana’ sauce and creamy polenta.
+While in Lake Garda, try yota – a stew made with beans, ham and garlic – or "pike and polenta".
+Pike is one of the species fished straight from the lake and is delicious served traditionally with a Gardesana sauce and creamy polenta.